cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

 First, caching does, in fact, seem to work.
 Jobs are getting marked as "cached" and run for 0s

 Might need to look into understanding prefect deployments and agents some more.
 Ok, so a "deployment" is a flow that's packed up to be run anywhere (as defined in a yaml file).
 Once you've converted a flow to a deployment, then you  can submit it to "agents" which are basically servers configured to listen for work.
 It seems pretty simple!
 There seems to be some "concurrency limit", but otherwise not sure how work is balanced across resources.
 I think this is a bit more the role of dask.
 Only problem is that my caching decorator breaks in this setting.

+Ya know, re-looking at the results of my weekend experiments, I really am over-engineering infra at this point.
+My infra works well!
+So what if I'm sorta messily duplicating notebooks with different params at this point, mlflow makes that ok!
+I only have one box to work with anyway, so I can manually tune how much work I want it to do.

+There seems be an issue where ipykernel on saturn cloud "dies" after awhile, but the work seems to continue?

 #  10/29 - 10/30